Tanayshah29/Product_Management_REST-API_FLASK/README.md

           e) DELETE localhost:5000/product/1 -> DELETE a product from the database

-4) You can see the records in Sqlite Database in VS code by installing the sqlite extension and then press Ctrl+Shift+P and type Open Database and choose the products.sqlite file.
+4) You can see the records in Sqlite Database in VS code by installing the sqlite extension and then press Ctrl+Shift+P.
+   Type Open Database and choose the products.sqlite file.
    In the Sqlite explorer you can see the records.

 5) Deployment to Heroku-

-      a)pip install gunicorn
+      a) pip install gunicorn

-      b)Create Procfile
+      b) Create Procfile

-      c)pip freeze > requirements.txt
+      c) pip freeze > requirements.txt

-      d)Login to your Heroku account and create new app product-management-api-poc(anyname).
+      d) Login to your Heroku account and create new app product-management-api-poc(anyname).
 Also download Heroku CLI.

+      e) Terminal

-      e)Terminal    -> git init .
+                    -> git init .

                     -> git add --all

                     -> git commit -m "initial commit"